eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- 6) Experience with Memory sub-system, DDR interfacing.
 	- 7) Experience with Deep Learning and Deep Learning HW acceleration.
 + skill set:
+	- AI Accelerator Engineer
+	- Design neural network accelerator for vision and audio application.
+	- Inference trained network on FPGA.
+	- Research on key algorithms of deep learning (including various network architectures and applications), and computer vision tasks (including classification, object detection, and semantic segmentation).
+	- Adapt key algorithms to real-world applications, such as Smart Sensing, Intelligent Surveillance, and ADAS.
+	- Understanding of ML/AI algorithms, neural network, software framework
+	- Experience in FPGAs & related tools flow
+	- Experience with framework like TensorFlow, Keras, Pytorch
+	- Experience in video streaming and/or image processing design will be added advantage
+	- Neural network inference experience with resource constrained devices like FPGA/microprocessors will be added advantage
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.